PotatoBite/collector/README.md

 Also, collector automatically adds the repos folders (the ones under `SRCONLY`) of each installed collection to the `include_directories ` of selected target.

-Right now there is no way to call `collect_src` before `add_executable` or `add_library` and use downloaded source files inside them, in future releases will be posible, but for now, yo can add downloaded source files to the target with cmake's `target_sources`, like this:
+Right now there is no way to call `collect_src` before `add_executable` or `add_library` and use downloaded source files inside them, in future releases will be possible, but for now, yo can add downloaded source files to the target with cmake's `target_sources`, like this:

 ```cmake
 target_sources(myapp